Marketing one's self

 However, the phrase does indicate a lesson available to those willing to take the lesson to heart: When life gets rough, people can still conquer obstacles.
 Told more clearly, a book by Jack Gangstad quotes his grandmother, “You can't keep a good man down.
 You can't keep a good woman down.
 Good people will bounce back up.”
 The phrase does not say, “Good people never have difficulty.”
 The phrase does indicate, though, that a “good” person, who has experienced troubles, will not be willing to forever remain in a sub-desirable state.
 Instead, such a “good” person will decide to get back up, expending the effort needed to improve the situation.
 No matter how awful the circumstances, they won't be able to keep a good person from (eventually?) rising up and achieving success.

 The father of ][CyberPillar]['s creator/founder stated, “If you don't have a job, your job in life is to get a job.”
 This person recognized that trying to find a job can be very frustrating, and generally offers about the worst possible pay (absolutely nothing) in the short term.
-Actually, the pay is even worse than free: There may even be some costs (purchasing gasoline to travel in a car; buying clothing that looks professional, paying for food and shelter-related expenses for however many days it takes to get and so forth.)
+Actually, the pay is even worse than free: There may even be some costs (purchasing gasoline to travel in a car; buying clothing that looks professional, paying for food and shelter-related expenses for however many days it takes to get the job and then to get paid, paying for telephone service so you're contactable, and so forth.)
 This is unpleasant.
+(A later section on this page describes the experience While waiting for responses.)

-There are even more unpleasant aspects to hunting for a job.
-Things get even more unpleasant: Substantial time may be taken by the need to fill out forms, or even tests.
+There are aspects to hunting for a job that can get to be even more unpleasant: Substantial time may be taken by the need to fill out forms, or even tests.
 Success is often not instantaenous: some professional jobs may involve multiple rounds of interviews with multiple candidates, leaving some people with absolutely nothing even after waiting days or weeks between interviews.
 Once somebody is successfully hired, many organizations don't even bother with contacting everyone else, leaving everyone else in a state of wondering about their status (unless they contact the potential employer again, although they might (correctly) feel like they shouldn't contact the potential employer too early because they don't want to look like a nag.)

 However, a characteristic often found in many of history's most recognized successful people is that they did not use their struggles as an excuse to just remain unproductive in society.